NicoleLiggeri/intership-OC/README.md

 I have once again tried to address the alignment between MeSH terms and LCC (using DOAJ) but without significant results.

+## Day 21 (19/01/2025) - 5h

+I got lost reading the OpenAlex documentation.
+OpenAlex offers CC-0 metadata.
+Among the metadata it makes available are those related to an article's topic, which are generated using NLP and DL techniques.
+Not all articles in OpenAlex have been assigned a topic, as a minimum amount of data is required.
+Specifically, each article must at least have a title and an abstract (or at least a minimum number of citations).

+OpenAlex was created to fill the void left by the discontinuation of Microsoft Academic Graph.
+OpenAlex has a system for classifying topics in research papers that leverages data from CWTS, a respected source for research classifications, which provides fine-grained, micro-level fields of study.
+They fine-tuned the multilingual BERT (mBERT) for this purpose.
+The system incorporates key features such as paper titles, abstracts, journal names, and citation networks.
+Particularly interesting was the use of "gold citations," a curated set of influential references that enrich predictions.
+This approach enhances the model’s ability to classify works even when textual data is limited or absent, a common challenge in multilingual and non-English contexts.
+Performance evaluations show the model’s strength in predicting topics under diverse conditions, with accuracy improving as the availability of input features increases.
+The system adapts well to real-world scenarios, where data may be incomplete, demonstrating resilience and versatility.
+However, challenges persist, particularly with sparsely populated clusters and ambiguities in topic assignments.

+I then focused on ScienceOpen.com to find documentation related to how they manage metadata for article categories.
+There’s no trace of documentation anywhere.
+I have to assume that authors themselves assign them.

+After that, I attempted to align MeSH with LCC again.
+A disaster, though somewhat more effective.
+This time I’m searching for all the medical subcategories under LCC (letter R) in DOAJ journals.
+Many of these subcategories are never used even once, but for those that are, I’m trying to collect as many different labels as possible.
+I’m especially focused on journals in DOAJ that fall exclusively under the specific category I’m studying, to avoid confusion among MeSH terms.
+For each LCC subject, I consider at least three journals and aim to record all their MeSH terms from PubMed.

+Concerns about this approach:
+- If an LCC category isn’t used in DOAJ, it doesn’t mean it’s ineffective for describing certain MeSH terms.
+- If a journal indexed under a specific LCC category has certain MeSH terms, it doesn’t mean those MeSH terms can only be used as equivalents of that category.
+For example, broad categories like Pathology: the MeSH term *Malaria* might consistently correspond to Pathology, but another term like *Microbiological Phenomena* could be used in one context to describe a journal in Pathology, and in another to describe a Biological category unrelated to the human body or diseases.

+Honestly, this seems like an exercise in futility.
+It’s about mapping a vast amount of data, and this should be done empirically with computational methods.
+A manually conducted project like this can never be rigorous.